 The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
 On a termly basis, the Internal Auditor reports to the Board of Trustees on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-Gippeswyk Community Educational Trust confirms that the schedule of work was delivered as planned.
+Oxlip Learning Partnership (formerly Gippeswyk Community Educational Trust) confirms that the schedule of work was delivered as planned.